MIFID II RTS 28 REPORTING

 Top five execution venue by volume and quality

-Under the Regulatory Technical Standards (RTS) 28 of the Directive 2014/65/EU, Hamilton Court FX LLP (HCFX) is required to publish on an annual basis the top five execution venue by trading volume for each class of financial instruments.
+Under the Regulatory Technical Standards (RTS) 28 of the Directive 2014/65/EU, Hamilton Court Foreign Exchange Limited (HCFX) is required to publish on an annual basis the top five execution venue by trading volume for each class of financial instruments.
 Furthermore, HCFX is obliged to disclose information regarding to the quality of these executions.

 Quality of execution: